pytorch/pytorch/docs/nn.md

 kernel_size |  | the size of the convolving kernel.
 Can be a single number k (for a square kernel of k x k x k) or a tuple (kt x kh x kw) stride | 1 | the stride of the convolving kernel.
 Can be a single number s or a tuple (kt x sh x sw). padding | 0 | implicit zero padding on the input.
-Can be a single number s or a tuple. no_bias | False | If set to true, the layer will not learn an additive bias.
+Can be a single number s or a tuple.

 ### Expected Shape
        | Shape | Description